Mick Dryden

 Michael Dryden is an Australian former professional rugby league footballer who played in the 1970s.

 Mick Dryden was a lanky lower grade forward with the St George Dragons during the Jack Gibson era.
-He featured in two seasons at Saints between 1970-1971, and came on as a replacement player for an injured Peter Fitzgerald in the 1971 Grand Final.
+He featured in two seasons at Saints between 1970 and 1971, and came on as a replacement player for an injured Peter Fitzgerald in the 1971 Grand Final.

 During his two seasons at St. George Dragons, Dryden played a total of 49 games for the club: 8 Third Grade, 37 Reserve Grade and 4 First grade games.

 He then joined the Balmain Tigers for one season in 1972, mainly playing in the lower grades before retiring.